bduke-dev/CSSSlider/README.md

 * Page indicators that double as page advancement

 ## Framework
+The slider was built to hosue 6 images
 ## Animations and Manual Advancement
 ### Slider
 The slider is set up to be the entire width of the screen, so 100vw.